bhftbootcamp/Green/README.md

 ## Duplicate package names

-If in your environment there are several registers containing packages with identical names, then you will have to select the one you need as follows:
+If in your environment there are several registers containing packages with identical names, then you will have to select the one you need as follows.

 Select the desired package interactively using the keyboard arrows (REPL mode):
 ```julia
 pkg> add Doppelganger